meaniscule/meaniscule/README.md

 The default gulp process builds all client-side JS and Sass files, and then watches them for changes, rebuilding on the fly.

 ## File Structure
+At the highest level, Meaniscule files are divided into `client` and `server` directories.

+The contents of both of these directories are fractal:
+- On the client side, Meaniscule groups front-end components by directories in `/client/pre-build`.
+ - In these directories, include all related HTML, Sass, and Angular JavaScript (controllers, states, factories, and directives)
+- On the server side, Meaniscule groups APIs by directories in `/server/api`.
+ - In these directories, include all routes, controller functions, models, and test specs.

+### Tree
 ```
 .
 ├── client